-So it gets cold in Russia, Ukraine and Lithuania.
+So it gets cold in Eastern Europe.
 Really cold during some months, if you didn’t know.
-With the weather being freezing, should you pack all your winter gear with you or just plan on buying it once you are there?
+So, should you pack all your winter gear with you or just plan on buying it once you are there?
 We’ve the answers you are looking for.

 Bringing It With You

-- You have it the minute you walk off the plane
+You have it the minute you walk off the plane

 If you are going Spring semester, this is a huge pro.
 It could be 15° F the minute you land, which means you are going to want your hat, boots, gloves, earmuffs, scarf and coat ASAP.

-- You know you can find what you are looking for
+You know you can find what you are looking for

-You'll be able to buy warm clothes in Europe, but you just don't know what's there exactly till you are shopping, right?
+You'll be able to buy warm clothes in Europe, but you just don't know what's there exactly until you are shopping, right?
 Buying them at home means you know exactly what you will be wearing all semester long.

-- You don't have to budget it in your semester money
+You don't have to budget it in your semester money

-- Fitting it all into your suitcase on the way there
+Fitting it all into your suitcase on the way there

-- No need for the fur hat or coat souvenir
+No need for the fur hat or coat souvenir

-- Making sure it's warm enough
+Making sure it's warm enough

 Eastern European winters are more like Idaho or Wisconsin winters, so if you've survived a winter semester at BYU-Idaho walking to classes then you've got a good idea of what to expect.

 Buying It There

-- There's room in your suitcase
+There's room in your suitcase

 On the way over, there will plenty of room for your other clothes and school supplies because you won't need to fit a puffy coat or fur lined boots inside.

-- It's a good option for Fall and Summer Semesters
+It's a good option for Fall Semesters

 For volunteers who are flying in during the summer or fall semesters, it's not going to be freezing when you land, so there's no rush to even have a warm coat for at least a month.

-- Get the chance to shop with your local friends
+Get the chance to shop with your local friends

-Here's what Michael F. had to say (an ILP Russia volunteer): “I was very happy with my decision to buy my winter clothes here.
-Have some Russians take you shopping, they will know what to look for.
+Here's what Michael F. had to say (an ILP Europe volunteer): “I was very happy with my decision to buy my winter clothes here.
+Have some locals take you shopping, they will know what to look for.
 I bought my coat with my host family and my boots on my own.
 I am still wearing my coat years later but my boots died a long time ago.”

-- You’ll have to make sure you get it home
+You’ll have to make sure you get it home

 You won't have to worry about bringing warm clothes over, but you will need to bring them back home, especially if you paid good money for those boots.

-- You might not be able to shop around
+You might not be able to shop around

 This is HUGE.
 No matter if you bring clothes or buy them there, you want to pack lots of layers.
 Tee shirts, cardigans, long sleeved shirts, a couple sweatshirts...that kind of thing.
 Here's how to dress in the cold.

-- Long Coat :
+Buy/Bring A Long Coat

 Packing or bringing a long coat is a smart idea.
 If you have one that goes down around your knees, you'll have something to sit on while you wait for the bus to your next fabulous cathedral.
-And a hood is also a good idea — it helps with the wind!
+A hood is also a good idea — it helps with the wind!

 For a semester abroad in this part of the world, you want good quality boots that are comfortable, will keep your feet warm and are waterproof.
 Good tread on the soles are also nice for icy pavement.
-This blog post can help you with finding good brands!
+This blog post can help you with finding good brands.